dianalokada/avalanche-starter-kit/README.md

-# Cross-Chain BLS Signature Verification dApp
+# Cross-Chain BLS Signature Verification dApp (Part 1)

+## Part 1: Create a Cross-Chain dApp with Verification

 This repository contains the implementation of creating a Cross-Chain BLS Signature Verification dApp using the Avalanche platform.
 We will set up a local Avalanche network, deploy a Subnet, and create a dApp on the local C-Chain that sends messages to the Subnet.
 The Subnet will verify the BLS signatures and send back the result to the C-Chain.

-## Learn about Cross-Subnet dApps with Teleporter

-To get a better understanding of Cross-Subnet dApps architecture, take the Avalanche Academy course on [Cross-Subnet dApps with Teleporter](https://academy.avax.network/course/teleporter).

 ### Goal

 Deploy a Subnet to a local network.
 The dApp on the local C-Chain needs to send a message containing some message, a BLS signature, and a BLS public key to your Subnet.
 The Subnet needs to verify the signature and send a message back to the C-Chain informing the result of the verification.

+### Part 2 of this assesment is located here: [Creating a Signature Verification Precompile Contract](https://github.com/dianalokada/my-precompile-evm).

+## Learn about Cross-Subnet dApps with Teleporter

+To get a better understanding of Cross-Subnet dApps architecture, take the Avalanche Academy course on [Cross-Subnet dApps with Teleporter](https://academy.avax.network/course/teleporter).

-## Set Up
+## Environment Setup

 This starter kit will get you started with developing solidity smart contract dApps on the C-Chain and on an Avalanche Subnet.
 It includes: